scipy-conference/scipy_proceedings/papers/david_shupe/david_shupe.rst

 catalog (:cite:`gaia_mission`, :cite:`gaia_dr1`) and ultimately fit a 4th-order polynomial to the image distortions.
 *Scamp* is written in C and requires inputs in a very specialized format.
-We have developed a procedure that has significantly reduced the rate of incorrect solutions in crowded fields, by providing *Scamp* with an accurate starting point.
+We have developed a procedure that has significantly reduced the rate of incorrect solutions in crowded fields, by providing *Scamp* with an accurate starting point (see Figure :ref:`astrometryflow`).

 *Scamp* requires both the input catalog of detections and the reference catalog to be provided in LDAC (Leiden Data Analysis Center) [#]_ FITS format.
-This format consists of header information encoded in a binary format in an image extension, followed by a table extension.
-Recent versions of *Scamp* will use a prior World Coordinate System (WCS; :cite:`wcs_paper_ii`) solution provided to the program.
+This format consists of header information encoded in a binary format in a table extension, followed by another table extension of detections.
+Recent versions of *Scamp* will start from a prior World Coordinate System (WCS; :cite:`wcs_paper_ii`) solution provided to the program.
 Providing a distortion prior derived from many observations makes it much easier for *Scamp* to converge on the global minimum, i.e. the correct distortion solution.
 Our efforts to include the WCS in the LDAC file of detections using astropy.io.fits were unsuccessful.